Library Policies Menu:

-If a group wants to use the rooms after hours, a representative may check out a key on his or her library card, and return the key via the Book Drop that night after the meeting.
+If an organization wants to use the rooms after hours, a representative may check out a key on his or her library card, and return the key via the Book Drop that night after the meeting.
 Failure to return the key will incur replacement costs as well as loss of future meeting room privileges.

 There is no charge for meeting room use.
-However, a donation to the Library Board of Trustees, the Falmouth Public Library Foundation, or the Friends of the Library is appreciated.
+However, a donation to the Library Board of Trustees or the Friends of the Library is appreciated.

 Reservations are to be made in advance for use of audiovisual or specialized equipment, and all equipment must be operated by a qualified person.

-In allowing a group to use a meeting room, the Board of Library Trustees and Library staff does not imply any endorsement of the group's beliefs, policies or program.
-No group shall in any of its publicity state or suggest that the Falmouth Public Library, the Board of Library Trustees, the Town of Falmouth or the Library staff sponsors or endorses the meeting, the group or any particular set of ideas.
+In allowing an organization to use a meeting room, the Board of Library Trustees and Library staff does not imply any endorsement of the group’s beliefs, policies or program.
+No organization shall in any of its publicity state or suggest that the Falmouth Public Library, the Board of Library Trustees, the Town of Falmouth or the Library staff sponsors or endorses the meeting, the group or any particular set of ideas.

 There is limited on-street parking and limited parking at nearby municipal lots, both subject to posted limits.